New Virginia Laws That Affect Drivers

 Photo Speed-Monitoring Devices

 Another new law related to speeding in the commonwealth allows Virginia police to use photo speed-monitoring devices in or around school crossings and highway work zones.
-A $100 civil penalty will be given for drivers exceeding the posted speed limit by at 10 or more mph.
-Summonses issued by mail will not go on your DMV transcript while those issued by officers will.
+A $100 civil penalty will be given for drivers exceeding the posted speed limit by 10 or more mph.
+Summonses issued by mail will not go on your DMV transcript, while those issued by officers will.

 There are a plethora of other new laws for Virginia beginning on July 1, 2020, as well as the beginning of Phase 3 of Northam's Forward Virginia reopening plan.
 We wish you safe driving and wellness!